belle2/basf2/online_book/fundamentals/hep_analyses.rst

 -----------------------------

 The Belle II detectors can provide three kind of information: momentum, energy and PID probability.
-Of course not all of them are available for every particle, infact in most cases only two of them are, and however only for a very limited number of particles.
+Of course not all of them are available for every particle, in fact in most cases only two of them are, and however only for a very limited number of particles.